 - Documentation demonstrating that your program was associated with an American and/or a French/Francophone university

-You will also be required to present a copy of your William & Mary transcript (from Banner) and a copy of the transcript from the American and/or French/Francophone university
+You will also be required to present a copy of your most recent degree evaluation and a copy of the transcript from the American and/or French/Francophone university

 The Reves Center helps with general information about the process of obtaining a visa to study abroad (e.g. info on deadlines, informational websites, etc.).
 It also provides students with a letter that verifies enrollment.